korotin/yiiq/README.md

 #### Repeatable job

 Repeatable job type has two diffeneces against other job types:
-* For repeatable jobs job id is required parameter,
+* For repeatable jobs job id becomes required parameter,
 * Repeatable job cannot return any data.

 To create a repeatable job, you may use following code: